Danja, Nigeria: Commercial Activities

+Mineral Resources

-Danja Local Government has abundant and different varieties of Mineral resources located in different parts of the Local Government, these include precious stones such as Gold, Nickel, Beirut, and Tantalite, others are Iron Ore, Kaolin, and Coal.
+Danja Local Government has abundant and different varieties of mineral resources located in different parts of the Local Government, these include precious stones such as gold, nickel, Beirut, and tantalite, others are iron ore, Kaolin, and coal.
 Presently there are some companies with leasing licenses that are working in their sites at Rafin Gora Village.

 Education

-Danja has Ninety Three (93) number of Primary Schools some of which are: The Pilot Primary School Danja, Government Girls Primary School Danja, Almajad Academy Dabai, and Premier Academy Danja, Iya Labaran Nursary And Primary School Danja, there are more ten (10) private primary schools, Six (6) Private Secondary Schools at Danja and Dubai, there were not mentioned.
-It has five (5) Government Day Secondary Schools, another (5) Pilot Junior Secondary Schools in Danja, Ung Balarabe, Babban Rafi, Ung Dan mowa and Bazanga, about Five (5) Community Secondary Schools at Jiba, Unguwar Balarabe and Danja, Including Girls Community Day Secondary School and DEDA (Co-Education) Community Day Secondary School both in Danja town, a Business Apprentice Training Centre Danja, that serves Danja, Bakori and Kafur LGA (3) Community College Of Arabic and Islamic Studies at Danja, Dabai and Dan'amarya.
-Also a branch of Takai Collage Of Arabic Advance Studies affiliated to ABU Zaria that award Diploma Certificate and Another Diploma awarding Institution is Abdullahi Aminci College Of Advance Studies that is affiliated to ABU Zaria, both in Danja Town, then Several Islamiya schools across the Local Government Area.
+Danja has ninety three (93) number of primary schools some of which are: The Pilot Primary School Danja, Government Girls Primary School Danja, Almajad Academy Dabai, and Premier Academy Danja, Iya Labaran Nursary And Primary School Danja, there are more ten (10) private primary schools, Six (6) private secondary schools at Danja and Dubai, there were not mentioned.
+It has five (5) Government Day secondary schools (GDSS), another (5) Pilot Junior secondary schools in Danja, Ung Balarabe, Babban Rafi, Ung Dan mowa and Bazanga, about Five (5) Community Secondary Schools at Jiba, Unguwar Balarabe and Danja, Including Girls Community Day Secondary School and DEDA (Co-Education) Community Day Secondary School both in Danja town, a Business Apprentice Training Centre Danja, that serves Danja, Bakori and Kafur LGA (3) Community College Of Arabic and Islamic Studies at Danja, Dabai and Dan'amarya.
+Also a branch of Takai Collage Of Arabic Advance Studies affiliated to ABU Zaria that award Diploma Certificate and another Diploma awarding Institution is Abdullahi Aminci College Of Advance Studies that is affiliated to ABU Zaria, both in Danja Town, then Several Islamiya schools across the Local Government Area.

 Health services

 There are 54 health facilities in Danja L.G.A.

-One Comprehensive Health Centre in Danja Town, 5 Primary Health Centres at Dabai, Tandama, Kokami, Jiba, and Kahutu.
-3 MDGs at Kokami Nahuce and Tsangamawa.
-2 Health Clinic at Chediya and Nahuce.
-1 Family Support Health Centre at Danja.
-The remaining 42 are Dispensaries providing health services across the local Government Area.
+One Comprehensive Health Centre in Danja Town, Five Primary Health Centres at Dabai, Tandama, Kokami, Jiba, and Kahutu, three MDGs at Kokami Nahuce and Tsangamawa, two health clinics at Chediya and Nahuce, and one family support health centre at Danja.
+The remaining 42 are dispensaries providing health services across the local Government Area.